ViniciusIth/ViniciusIth/README.md

 # Hey, Vinícius here ✌🏽

-Hi there, I'm a web developer.
+Hi there, I'm a backend developer.
 I actually started programming during the early days of the COVID-19 pandemic when I participated on a DnD campaign on Discord.
 I quickly realized that the bots available at the time weren't meeting my expectations, so I set out to create my own bot using Python and ~~the now archived~~ discord.py library.

 Although I initially struggled with writing code from scratch (and nearly threw my computer out the window a few times), I eventually dove into the documentation and discovered a newfound love for programming.